 Many severe work injuries do not involve spinal cord injury, burns, blindness, amputations, or head injuries.
 The sixth catastrophic category takes this into account and is more complicated.

 Attorneys call this the the “catch-all” category.
 It covers any type of injury but requires that you demonstrate an inability to work as a result of your injury.
+In contrast, the first five subcategories do not necessarily require you to demonstrate an inability to work.

-To qualify, you must prove two things:
+To qualify under the sixth “catch-all” category, you must prove two things:

 - That you are unable to perform your prior work